jcf608/chatgpt2_0/PRINCIPLES.md

 - ❌ ENV variables for API credentials (use Rails credentials)
 - ❌ Validating credentials in `initialize` (crashes on startup)
 - ❌ Hardcoded credentials (never!)
-- ❌ Database storage for API keys (use encrypted credentials)
+- ❌ File storage for API keys (use encrypted credentials)

-**Exception:** User-modifiable settings (not credentials) should use SystemSettings database with UI configuration.
+**Exception:** User-modifiable settings (not credentials) should use configuration files with UI configuration.

 ---